 As people age, they naturally put more thought into estate planning than they did when they were younger.
+While estate planning is something that everyone should consider, it’s especially important for older adults.
 For many seniors, a last will and testament is the best way to leave their legacy for future generations.

 The Importance of a Will